 and if $i-1\in\mathcal{C}_{i}(t),$

 where $v_{srz}$, is the imposed speed inside the merging zone (Assumption \ref{ass:srz}), and $v_{i}(t_{i}^{0})$ is the initial speed of vehicle $i$ when it enters the control zone at $t_{i}^{0}$.
-The conditions \eqref{eq:condition1a} and \eqref{eq:condition1b} ensures that the time $t_{i}^{m}$ each vehicle $i$ will be entering the merging zone is feasible and can be attained based on the imposed speed limits inside the control zone.
-In addition, for low traffic flow where vehicle $i-1$ and $i$ might be located far away from each other, there is no compelling reason for vehicle $i$ to accelerate within the control zone to maintain a distance $\delta(v_{ave}(t))$ from vehicle $i-1$, if $i-1\in\mathcal{L}_{i}(t)$, or a distance $S$ if $i-1\in\mathcal{L}_{i}(t)$, at the time $t_{i}^{m}$ that vehicle $i$ enters the merging zone.
+The conditions \eqref{eq:condition1a} and \eqref{eq:condition1b} ensure the time $t_{i}^{m}$ each vehicle $i$ will be entering the merging zone is feasible and can be attained based on the imposed speed limits inside the control zone.
+In addition, for low traffic flow where vehicle $i-1$ and $i$ might be located far away from each other, there is no compelling reason for vehicle $i$ to accelerate within the control zone to maintain a distance $\delta(v_{ave}(t))$ from vehicle $i-1$.
 Therefore, in such cases vehicle $i$ can keep cruising within the control zone with the initial speed $v_{i}(t_{i}^{0})$ that entered the control zone at $t_{i}^{0}.$

-The recursion is initialized when the first vehicle enters the control zone, i.e., it is assigned $i=1$.
+The recursion is initialized when the first vehicle enters the control zone and is assigned $i=1$.
 In this case, $t_{1}^{m}$ can be externally assigned as the desired exit time of this vehicle whose behavior is unconstrained.
 Thus the time $t_{1}^{m}$ is fixed and available through $Y_{1}(t)$.
-The second vehicle will access $Y_{1}(t)$ to compute the times $t_{2}^{m}$.
-The third vehicle will access $Y_{2}(t)$ and the communication process will continue with the same fashion until the vehicle $N(t)$ in the queue access the $Y_{N(t) -1}(t)$.
+The second vehicle accesses $Y_{1}(t)$ to compute time $t_{2}^{m}$.
+The third vehicle accesses $Y_{2}(t)$ and the communication process continues in the same fashion until vehicle $N(t)$ in the queue accesses $Y_{N(t) -1}(t)$.